Hisense-Ligent/.github/profile/README.md

 ## 🛠️ What We Do

 ### 1. Testing & Validation
-* **Field-Proven Performance:** We provide real-world test reports for our **full product line (100G to 3.2T)**, validated within live **AI Factory** environments to ensure maximum reliability.
+* **Field-Proven Performance:** We provide **Production-ready test report** for our full product line (100G to 3.2T), validated within live AI Factory environments to ensure maximum reliability.
-* **Universal Benchmarking:** We go beyond proprietary data.
-By partnering with leading cloud and networking vendors, we define **industry-standard benchmarks** that ensure our reports are transparent, credible, and vendor-neutral.
+* **Universal [Benchmarking](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testplan/transceiver/test_plan.md):** We go beyond proprietary data.
+By partnering with leading cloud and networking vendors, We define **Production-ready test report** that ensure our reports are transparent, credible, and vendor-neutral.
 * **Full-Stack Interconnect Ecosystem:** Our solutions cover every AI connectivity scenario—**Scale-Up, Scale-Out, and Scale-Across**—spanning transceiver modules, breakout cables, AOCs, and DACs.

 ### 2. Technical Support & Collaboration